ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 1. In the **Triggers** group, create a new group called **Splits**.
 2. Add new triggers to the **Splits** group and place them on the track.

-!!! tip
-    Create as many triggers as you need.
+!!! tip "Create as many triggers as you need.
 These triggers can be named to something more interesting as they will be displayed in the UI.
-Make sure that players can't get around the triggers by making them oversized to cover all the objects (track and rails in this case).
+Make sure that players can't get around the triggers by making them oversized to cover all the objects (track and rails in this case)."

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">